 One .pdf set of property descriptions.
 The naming convention of the pdf is (ProjCode)ROW_Descriptions.

-One set of memorandums of ownership (CDOT Form #242) with deeds attached or one set of title commitments from a title insurance company with deeds attached, to insure ownership.
+One set of memorandums of ownership (CDOT Form #242) with deeds attached or one set of title commitments from a title insurance company with deeds attached, to ensure ownership.
 Memorandums or commitments must be at least 90 days current.
 The naming convention of the pdf is (ProjCode)ROW_Titlework_Ownership##

 Explanation of how conflicting property boundary evidence was addressed

-Justification of these facilities is delegated by FHWA to CDOT.
 The construction of highways occasionally changes access conditions in a manner which may seriously inconvenience the general public as well as the private property owner.
 The purpose of Authorization by the CDOT Chief Engineer is for justification of federal participation in the costs to provide or restore access to properties affected by a highway facility.

-The same transmittal Memo requesting review and Authorization for the Region ROW Plans shall transmit the following packages into Projectwise as follows:
+The same transmittal Memo requesting review and Authorization for the Region ROW Plans shall transmit the following packages into ProjectWise as follows:

 The .pdf transmittal memo